griptape-ai/griptape/docs/griptape-framework/drivers/event-listener-drivers.md

     ],
     event_listeners=[
         EventListener(
-            handler=lambda event: {  # You can use the handler to transform the event payload before sending it to the Driver "event": event.to_dict(),
+            handler=lambda event: {  # You can optionally use the handler to transform the event payload before sending it to the Driver
+                "event": event.to_dict(),
             },
             driver=AmazonSqsEventListenerDriver(